Spring 2016 Syllabus and Weekly Schedule

 Open Door Policy

-project, an assignment, a grade, or anything else pertaining to your academic or professional
+a project, an assignment, a grade, or anything else pertaining to your academic or

-development, please discuss the matter with me.
-Ninety-five percent of all questions
+professional development, please discuss the matter with me.
+Ninety-five percent

 Modification of Syllabus